Perspective | Yes, anti-lynching laws are mostly symbolic. That’s what makes them important.

 As our nation’s history shows, the opportunity to act on this issue is exceedingly rare.
 If the battle over voting rights and the manufactured political spectacle over critical race theory are indicative of legislative trend lines, then the need to act on anti-lynching legislation is even more urgent, since one party holds the White House, the House and control of the Senate.

 Rising hate crimes and increasing partisan polarization — too often centering on racial issues — signal that we still have a ways to go toward building a truly inclusive multiracial democracy.
-In response to attacks on Asian Americans after the onset of the covid-19 pandemic in the United States, Congress passed the Covid-19 Hate Crimes Act that President Biden signed into law in May; clearly, then, the nation can act to further punish and stigmatize already-illegal racist crimes when it so desires.
+In response to attacks on Asian Americans after the onset of the covid-19 pandemic in the United States, Congress passed the Covid-19 Hate Crimes Act that President Biden signed into law in May; clearly, the nation can act to further punish and stigmatize already-illegal racist crimes when it so desires.
 Why, then, has so much time passed without any similar action on lynching?

 The question asked on the NAACP flier still holds: What kind of America and what kind of citizens are cultivated when our federal government cannot bring itself to outlaw the inhuman, law-destroying practice of lynching?
 The House’s first passage of the Dyer anti-lynching bill occurred on Jan.
 26, 1922 — the centennial of which is fast approaching.
 The long overdue business of passing anti-lynching legislation would be a much-needed signal of our commitment to making the Union a little more perfect.